You are here: Infothek - Consequences of Persistently Elevated Blood Pressure - Recognizing and Assisting Stroke

 Hemorrhagic (Bleeding) Stroke

 In this form, the disturbance in blood flow is due to a brain hemorrhage.
 Since the brain is protected from impacts and similar forces by the skull, there is no possibility of forming a bump on the outside in the event of a brain bleed.
-The escaping blood presses on the brain, causing reduced blood flow - or in this way, the reduced blood flow occurs due to the lack of blood in the downstream region.
+The blood that escapes presses on the brain, causing reduced blood flow - or this reduced blood flow occurs due to the lack of blood in the downstream region.
 This accounts for 15 to 20 percent of strokes.

 Symptoms of a Stroke